Al-Qaeda: Theory of Islamic State

-Al-Qaeda aims to establish an Islamic state in the Arab World, modelled after the Rashidun Caliphate, by initiating a global Jihad against the "International Jewish-Crusader Alliance" led by the United States, which it sees as the "external enemy" and against the secular governments in Muslim countries, that are described as "the apostate domestic enemy".
+Al-Qaeda aims to establish an Islamic state in the Muslim world, modelled after the Rashidun Caliphate, by initiating a global Jihad against the "International Jewish-Crusader Alliance" led by the United States, which it sees as the "external enemy" and against the secular governments in Muslim countries, that are described as "the apostate domestic enemy".
 Once foreign influences and the secular ruling authorities are removed from Muslim countries through Jihad; al-Qaeda supports elections to choose the rulers of its proposed Islamic states.
-This is to be done through representatives of leadership councils (Shura) that would ensure the implementation of Shari'a (Islamic law).
+This is to be done through representatives of leadership councils (Shura) that would ensure the implementation of Sharia law.
 However, it opposes elections that institute parliaments which empower Muslim and non-Muslim legislators to collaborate in making laws of their own choosing.
-In the second edition of his book Knights Under the Banner of the Prophet, Ayman Al Zawahiri writes:
+In the second edition of his book Knights Under the Banner of the Prophet, Ayman al-Zawahiri writes:

 We demand... the government of the rightly guiding caliphate, which is established on the basis of the sovereignty of sharia and not on the whims of the majority.
 Its ummah chooses its rulers....If they deviate, the ummah brings them to account and removes them.
 The ummah participates in producing that government's decisions and determining its direction. ...
 [The caliphal state] commands the right and forbids the wrong and engages in jihad to liberate Muslim lands and to free all humanity from all oppression and ignorance.

 Grievances

 A recurring theme in al-Qaeda's ideology is the perpetual grievance over the violent subjugation of Islamic dissidents by the authoritarian, secularist regimes allied to the West.
 Al-Qaeda denounces these post-colonial governments as a system led by Westernised elites designed to advance neo-colonialism and maintain Western hegemony over the Muslim World.
 The most prominent topic of grievance is over the American foreign policy in the Arab World; especially over its strong economic and military support to Israel.
-Other concerns of resentment include presence of NATO troops to support allied regimes; injustices committed against Muslims in Kashmir, Chechnya, Xinjiang, Syria, Afghanistan, Iraq etc.
+Other concerns of resentment include presence of NATO troops to support allied regimes; injustices committed against Muslims in Kashmir, Chechnya, Xinjiang, Syria, Afghanistan, Iraq, and other regions.